gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 [https://youtu.be/KmGy3sU6Xw8](https://youtu.be/KmGy3sU6Xw8)

-### 39. ACID vs BASE
+### 39. ACID vs BASE transactions

 ACID

-1. Atomicity - All changes to data are performed as if they are a single operation
+1. Atomicity - All changes to data are performed as if they are a single operation, either all succeed or all fail.
 2. Consistency - Data is in a consistent state when a transaction starts and when it ends.
 3. Isolation - The intermediate state of a transaction is not visible to other transactions.
 4. Durability - Data persisted survives even if system restarted.